lewism77/gitrush/README.md

 ## Known Issues

-- If there are no changes to push, it will display as an error notification (arguably this is fine)
+- Both push and force push will show an error notification even when successful
 - Have not tested with multiple remotes

 ## Release Notes

-### 1.0.0
+### 1.1.0

-- Initial release
+- Added commit amend
-- Added commit hash on status bar and click to copy full hash
+- Added force push
-- Added git push button on status bar
+- Added configuration

 ## Upcoming